scrapehero/zillow_real_estate/README.md

 Python Requests, to make requests and download the HTML content of the pages (http://docs.python-requests.org/en/master/user/install/).

 ## Running the scraper
-You must run the script using python with arguments for zip code and sort.
+You must run the script using Python with arguments for zip code and sort.
 The sort argument has the options ‘newest’ and ‘cheapest’ listings available.
-As an example, to find the listings of the newest properties up for sale in Boston, Massachusettswe would run the script as:
+As an example, to find the listings of the newest properties up for sale in Boston, Massachusetts we would run the script as:

 ```